 HB 994, passed during the 79th Texas Legislature, allows public junior colleges to charge a student a higher rate of tuition for a course attempted more than twice beginning with Fall 2002 coursework.
 Public junior colleges do not receive state funds for these types of courses.
 See the Non-State Funded Course Fee.

 Schedule Changes

-Students currently enrolled may initiate a schedule change in the Advising & Counseling Services Office during designated schedule change dates.
+Students currently enrolled may initiate a schedule change in the Advising & Counseling Services Office.
+Schedule changes can only be conducted in the first 2 days of classes.

 Dropping a Course